AlinPaul8806/Github-Examples/git-crash-course/Readme.md

+## Added text
+Added some text to make the 1st commit

 ## Git Hidden Folder

 There is a hidden folder called `.git` which tells you that our project is a git repo.